Uncle John's Bathroom Reader: 2003–present

 For the first 15 years, "Bathroom Readers" referred to just one series.
 Now, there were several competitors (none quite as successful) and quite a few series within the BRI.
 Books 15–18 began to move away from the format seen in previous books, using two- and three-part articles, and sometimes removing popular recurring features in favor of the longer format.
 For a time, the Bathroom Reader series was owned by Advanced Marketing Services, a discount books distributor that went bankrupt in 2007, after which it was sold to a new owner with Gordon Javna continuing to steward the series until 2016.

 In 2012, Uncle John's Bathroom Reader celebrated its 25th anniversary with the publication of "Fully Loaded 25th Anniversary Bathroom Reader".
 With the 28th edition of the series, the cover was completely overhauled, with a new flexibound cover instead of the old paper.
 With the 30th anniversary of the series in 2017, the books were updated to feature a new interior design.
 The flexibound covers were discontinued with the 35th anniversary in 2022.

 Gordon Javna retired from the series in 2016 after the Bathroom Reader offices in Ashland, Oregon were closed.
 The series continued to be published by Portable Press, and the Javna brothers were described by Bookriot as not being directly involved with the publication of the Bathroom Reader books as of 2022.
-John Javna has continued to write the introductions for subsequent volumes of the series, and he and Gordon are also listed as contributors to recent editions.
+John Javna has continued to write the introductions for subsequent volumes of the series, and he and Gordon are also listed as contributors to editions such as 2022's Uncle John's Awesome 35th Anniversary Bathroom Reader.